8 Best Water Softener Systems of 2022 – Reviews & Top Picks

 Soft water has many benefits over hard water, which is why so many people have turned to water softeners to remove the hard minerals from their water.
 A quick search will reveal that there are many different options to choose from, and they differ drastically.
 Traditional ion-exchange water softeners, salt-free systems, even portable softeners are available today.
 Within each category, many different brands and models compete to be the best system at the best price.

-We’ve tested many different water softeners of all kinds, and the following eight reviews will share what we’ve learned about some of our favorites.
+We’ve tested many different softeners of all kinds, and the following water softener systems reviews will share what we’ve learned about some of our favorites.
 Afterward, we’re going to break down the different types of water softeners on the market.
 We’ll go over the pros and cons of each as well as discussing what situation each type is best suited for.

 |Best Overall||Fleck 48,000 Grain Water Softener||

 |Best Salt-Free||APEC FUTURA-10||

 |Whirlpool 40,000 Grain Water Softener||

 1. Fleck 48,000 Grain Water Softener – Best Overall

 Getting a water softener that can supply enough water for your home can be a very hefty investment.
 Luckily, the Fleck 5600SXT makes it more affordable without sacrificing quality.
 It produces flow rates of 12 gallons per minute but it can manage 28 gallons per minute peak output.
 This system is a traditional salt-based system, so it has a few inherent drawbacks.
 For one thing, you’ll be constantly checking and adding salt every week to make sure it can regenerate.